Government Shutdowns(Hour 2)

 I know Stacey Abrams was speaking last night.

-Yeah, tonight and Friday night, Civic Media will have some coverage of that and will be broadcasting statewide on the Civic Media Radio Network.
+Yeah, tonight and Friday night, Civic Media will have some coverage of that and will be broadcasting that statewide on the Civic Media radio network.

-on substack that there's no shortage of alarm out there, right?
+in your article on Substack that there's no shortage of alarm out there, right?

 And it's at a point where we might just burn this whole thing out and still not get anything done.